-The board of trustees has delegated the day-to-day responsibility to the Catholic Chief Operating Officer, as accounting officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between St Teresa of Calcutta Catholic Academy Trust and the Secretary of State for Education.
-The Catholic Senior Executive Leader is delegated day-to-day responsibility for educational matters.
-A Finance Director has been appointed in November 2020.
-The officers are also responsible for reporting to the board of trustees any material weaknesses or breakdowns in internal control.
+The board of Trustees has delegated the day-to-day responsibility to the Catholic Senior Executive Leader, as Accounting Officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between St Teresa of Calcutta Catholic Academy Trust and the Secretary of State for Education.
+They are also responsible for reporting to the board of trustees any material weaknesses or breakdowns in internal control.